 We try our best to use deals and coupons and limit ourselves to one drink each when we go out on date nights.
 This helps a lot because when the kids come with us, the bill is a lot more these days.
 They grow up so fast.

 The other big variables: health insurance premiums and student loans

 Medical / Dental Insurance??? $500.
 Insane.
 I’m probably low-balling this big time.
 As much as I try to figure out what our healthcare costs will be, it’s a hard one.
 With all the craziness happening in D.C. these days, we might as well move to Canada (just kidding, Mom!)
-We might still have access to affordable health coverage that’s meaningful, or, we may have to settle for a “take a few aspirin and good luck to you if you get REALLY sick” plan.
+We might still have access to affordable health coverage that’s meaningful, or, we may have to settle for a “take a few aspirins and good luck to you if you get REALLY sick” plan.

 I do expect we’ll choose a plan with as high a deductible as possible, yet still eligible for some subsidies (assuming those subsidies still exist in a year and a half.)
 Now to be fair, I did forecast out-of-pocket costs of $3,000 per year in the subsequent “Annual and Discretionary Expenses” table.
 It’s a bit on the high side, but I hear braces are still expensive these days.